Suck on This: Adult Breastfeeding Relationships and Those Who Love Them

 Illustration by Eleanor Doughty

 Atlanta resident Jennifer Mulford does not look like someone the Daily Mail would describe as the "woman who shocked the world," save one detail: She likes to breastfeed her boyfriend.
-In interviews given to tabloids like the Sun and the Mail in June, as well as Australian radio show Matt & Meshel, Mulford described how much she loves feeding her 36-year-old boyfriend with her breast milk—and how much he enjoys it, too.
+In interviews given to tabloids like the Sun and the Mail, as well as Australian radio show Matt & Meshel, Mulford described how much she loves feeding her 36-year-old boyfriend with her breast milk—and how much he enjoys it, too.